Pythonaire/FakeGatoHistory/README.md

 ## Differences to the javascript implementation

 The original fakegato-history have a variable mem cache for data records.
 I set that fixed to 4032 and interval of 10 minutes (tp prevent memory holes).
 That gives 4032/6 = 672 hours values in the memory.
+You can store history values to prevent lost data by adding "True".

 ## How To (example Weather data)